Inua Wushishi

 Mohammed Inuwa Wushishi GCON CFR (1 January 1940 – 4 December 2021) was a Nigerian army lieutenant general who served as Chief of Army Staff (COAS), Nigeria from October 1981 to October 1983 during the Nigerian Second Republic.

-Inuwa Wushishi was born in Wushishi, North Nigeria, and was a Nupe Muslim from Niger State.
+Inuwa Wushishi was born in Wushishi, North Nigeria, and was a Hausa-Fulani Muslim from Niger State.

 Army career

 Wushishi joined the army on 21 April 1961, and attended the Nigerian Military Training College, Kaduna, and then the Mons Officer Cadet School, Aldershot in the United Kingdom.
 Kazaure Technical School.
 He was commissioned as a second lieutenant on 12 January 1962.

 He later attended the United States War College, Carlisle, Pennsylvania.

 Wushishi served as a member of the United Nations Peace Keeping force in Congo in the early 1960s.

 He was appointed Deputy Commandant, Army School of Infantry in July 1975.

 He served as Federal Commissioner for Industries (January 1975 – March 1976) and was a member of the Supreme Military Council from 1976 to 1978.

 He was Chief of Army Staff (COAS) from October 1981 to October 1983 during the Shehu Shagari administration.